-Cornstarch!
+Use cornstarch.
 Coating the tofu in cornstarch is key to getting the best crispy tofu.
 When combined with a little moisture it creates a coating that gets perfectly crisp and golden brown every time.
 I don't recommend ever skipping this step.

 Don't overcrowd the pan!
 Be sure not to overcrowd the pan when frying.
 Overcrowding will cause the tofu to steam and it will never get crispy.
 I recommend frying in batches with lots of room in between each piece and removing the crispy pieces to a wire rack while you continue to fry the rest.
 Placing them on a paper towel or a plate will cause one side to become soggy.

 More Tofu Recipes

 Vegan Orange Tofu

-- ½ cup Vegetable Broth
+- ½ cup Low-Sodium Vegetable Broth

 - ¼ cup Fresh Orange Juice

-- ¼ cup Organic Sugar
+- ¼ cup Organic Cane Sugar

-- 2 tablespoons White Vinegar
+- 2 tablespoons Rice Vinegar

-- ½ tablespoon Orange Zest
+- Zest of ½ an Orange

 - 1 teaspoon Chili Sauce or Sriracha